Norderoog: Protection

 Norderoog lies inside Protection Zone 1, the highest-level protective area of the Schleswig-Holstein Wadden Sea National Park.
 It has been an official nature reserve since 1939.
 However the island has been dedicated to birds ever since 1909 when Verein Jordsand bought it from farmer J. Feddersen for 12,000 German gold mark.
 Previously, Feddersen had made a living by collecting the birds' eggs and using the island to make hay.
 Jens Sörensen Wand frequently lived on Norderoog as a bird warden since 1909, and permanently from 1923 to 1950.
 The bird observatory at the Northeastern shore of Norderoog has been named after him.

 This stilt house is safe from storm floods due to its construction.
 The first hut was built by Wand in 1909, but in 1995/96 it was replaced by a new building.
 In 2005, an additional loghouse replaced a container building and serves now as a dwelling for the warden and as a visitors centre.
 The installations are maintained by civilian servants of Verein Jordsand and by volunteers.
-The observatory is regularly manned from March through October.
+The observatory is regularly staffed from March through October.
 Since the 1950s, coastal management has been conducted on Norderoog.
 In 1977, the western edge was fortified with rocks to counter constant land losses, and in 2000 a rock groyne was amended.